-It’s not known why smoking appears to positively impact one form of irritable bowel disease but negatively impact another.
+It’s not known why smoking appears to positively impact one form of inflammatory bowel disease but negatively impact another.

 Any product delivering nicotine may potentially have a positive effect on UC.
 Nicotine can be found in many products, such as:

 - chewing tobacco